-Recently, audio documentation one of Florent Schmitt’s most interesting (and elusive) choral compositions has emerged – and it’s come from an unlikely source.
+Recently, audio documentation of one of Florent Schmitt’s most interesting (and elusive) choral compositions has emerged – and it comes from an unlikely source.
 It is a 1987 live performance of Schmitt’s Le Chant de la nuit, Op.
 120, a work that carries the subtitle Ode à Frédéric Chopin.

 The performance is by the Chiba University Singers as recorded at the 1987 All-Japan Choral Competition, an annual program held under the auspices of the Japan Choral Association.
 The 1987 event was the 40th anniversary for the national competition, which began in 1947.

 Le Chant de la nuit is one of the most intriguing of Florent Schmitt’s choral compositions.
 The piece was commissioned by the Paris-based United Nations Educational, Scientific and Cultural Organization (UNESCO) to commemorate the centenary of the death of the composer Frédéric Chopin, who was born in 1811 and died on August 17, 1847.

 Florent Schmitt’s new piece was one of eleven musical compositions presented in the gala concert — the other contributions being created by Alexandre Tansman, Heitor Villa-Lobos, Jacques Ibert, Oscar Esplá, Howard Hanson, Gian Francesco Malipiero, Bohuslav Martinů, Sir Lennox Berkeley, Carlos Chávez and Andrzej Panufnik.